Ghuraba (Islam): Scripture

 The Quran similarly ordains that the most pious stance is signified by an archetype which is eccentric, peculiar, and nonconformist rather than one which is conventional, customary, prevailing or orthodox:

 Subsets

 Contemporary and medieval explications on the Ghuraba hadiths have given various archetypes on the whom constitutes a member of the Ghuraba.
 One analyst has described Muslim converts or reverts as being Ghuraba if they are amongst people who were born into Muslim families.
-Ibn al-Qayyim referred to Ghuraba as eccentric and noncomformist individuals, claiming that they are considered strange or weird even among fellow Muslims.
+Ibn al-Qayyim referred to Ghuraba as eccentric and nonconformist individuals, claiming that they are considered strange or weird even among fellow Muslims.
 His archetype of the Ghuraba followed a pedigree chart whereby the most untenable Ghuraba were Muslims among non-Muslims, followed by steadfast Muslims among ordinary Muslims, and then Islamic scholars among steadfast Muslims.

+Historical Usage

+In 1504, following the forced conversion of the Muslim community by the Crown of Castile, the Oran fatwa was authorized by mufti Ahmad ibn Abi Jum'ah.
+The fatwa addressed its recipient, the Muslim community in Granada, as al-ghuraba.